0djentd/libemtk/README.md

-EMTK, Extended Modifiers Tool Kit.
+libEMTK, Extended Modifiers Tool Kit (library).
 =======================================

-This library provides new level of abstraction for _Blender_ modifiers stack.
+This thing provides new level of abstraction for _Blender_ modifiers stack.

 Library name is not final and probably will be changed on release.